 Colombia has been one of the best kept “secrets” of South America as it sheds its previously violent past full of civil strife and narcos, to one of the coolest tourist hot spots.
-I decided on traveling to Colombia when I first set out to explore South America, but I loved it so much that a few months turned into a year and I never even made it to Ecuador and beyond as originally planned.
+I decided to start my South American backpacking adventures by traveling to Colombia and then working my way south, but I loved it so much that a few planned months turned into a year and I never even made it to Ecuador and beyond as originally planned.

 Since then I have settled down in Medellin, Colombia as an expat, spending more than two years in total in Colombia, and traveling virtually all over the country from Palomino on the coast to Mocoa in the south, and everywhere in between.

 Colombia has a little bit of everything to offer tourists: